This post may contain affiliate links. Please read our disclosure policy.

 Sweet Rice Flour- I use mochiko sweet glutenous rice flour.
 This ingredient is important to the paste that holds the kimchi together.
 It also helps to feed the lactobacillus bacteria we want to grow to ferment the kimchi.
 I have seen some people use all-purpose flour as substitute but you do have to make sure you cook the flour taste off if you choose to use all-purpose flour.
 I prefer the mochiko rice flour because it does not have a weird floury taste.

 Korean Red Pepper Flakes (Gochugaru)- This is truly what makes kimchi, kimchi.
 Gochugaru cannot be replaced as it gives the proper taste and color to the kimchi.
 American hot pepper flakes simply will not work here.
-Gochugaru is spicy but it also has a bit of sweetness and smokiness that America style red pepper flakes lack.
+Gochugaru is spicy but it also has a bit of sweetness, floral quality, and smokiness that America style red pepper flakes simply do not have.
 It has a lot more complex flavor notes.

 Other ingredient options-